Mounjaro Injection Sites: KwikPen Technique (Tirzepatide)

 Mounjaro (tirzepatide) is an Eli Lilly prescription medicine and a once-weekly dual GLP-1/GIP receptor agonist.
 Among approved obesity-related pharmacotherapies, the SURMOUNT-1 trial reported the highest published mean weight loss to date — up to 22.4% body weight at the 15 mg dose.
 The compound activates two incretin pathways, contributing to appetite reduction, slower gastric emptying, improved glycaemic control, and metabolic shifts.
 In the United States, Mounjaro is approved for type 2 diabetes; the same molecule is approved for chronic weight management under the Zepbound brand.
 Any clinical use is at a licensed prescriber’s discretion.

 Published gastrointestinal events (nausea, diarrhoea, vomiting) are the dominant tolerability signal, typically concentrated in dose escalation.
 Approved labelling describes a gradual dose-titration schedule.
-In SURPASS-2, tirzepatide outperformed semaglutide on both weight loss and HbA1c reduction.
-The investigational compound retatrutide (24.2% in Phase 2) adds glucagon receptor agonism as a third mechanism and remains pre-approval.
+In SURPASS-2, tirzepatide outperformed semaglutide on both weight loss and HbA1c reduction; SURPASS-CVOT (NEJM, December 17, 2025) showed tirzepatide non-inferior to dulaglutide on 3P-MACE but not superior.
+The investigational compound retatrutide (28.7% in Phase 3 TRIUMPH-4, December 2025) adds glucagon receptor agonism as a third mechanism and remains pre-approval.
 UAE availability is expanding through specialist centres under MoHAP-registered diabetes labelling.
 This page is an educational reference and is not a self-administration or protocol guide.

 | Parameter | Details |